Most people use their bank to transfer money, getting stung by extortionate rates and fees along the way.

 They won’t, however, provide as much detail as to the overall level of service provided.

-To make things easy, I’ve collated the App reviews for our most recommended money transfer apps.
+To make things easy, I’ve collated the App reviews for my most recommended money transfer apps.

 Here’s a simple step-by-step guide to getting started.